NETWAYS/gitlab-training/day1/01_Introduction/01_Intro.md

 * Linux package are available in most distibutions
 * Installers for macOS or Windows
-* Many GUI options are also exist
+* Many GUI clients are available

 Optional shell integrations provide auto-completion and quality-of-life features.